tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 ## Detailed Design

-### 1. Utilize BR & TiCDC as Data Replication Component
+### 1. Utilize TiKV-BR & TiKV-CDC as Data Replication Component

-[BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool) is the tool for backup and restoration of TiDB.
-We utilize BR to accomplish data initialization of recovery cluster.
-BR is also the key role for backward compatibility, while old data without *timestamp (see below)* can not be replicated in a incremental manner.
+**TiKV-BR**, a fork of [BR](https://github.com/pingcap/tidb/tree/master/br), is the tool for backup and restoration of TiKV.
+We utilize **TIKV-BR** to accomplish data initialization of recovery cluster. **TiKV-BR** is also the key role for backward compatibility, while old data without *timestamp (see below)* can not be replicated in a incremental manner.

-[TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview) is the tool for replicating incremental data of TiDB.
-As TiCDC captures change data from MVCC tier of TiKV, the replication of RawKV data has a lot in common with TiDB data.
-So utilizing TiCDC as data replication component will significantly reduce the workloads, by reusing features such as task management, metrics, high available, load balancing, etc.
+**TiKV-CDC**, a fork of [TiCDC](https://github.com/pingcap/tiflow), is the tool for replicating incremental data of TiKV, which gets change data from TiKV's observer component, with high performance, high available, and scalable.

-Besides, TiCDC can also provide the ability to connect to other components, e.g. Message Queues, which will help TiKV integrate with customers' data systems, and further extend the applicable scenarios of TiKV.
+Besides, **TiKV-CDC** can also provide the ability to connect to other components, e.g. Message Queues, which will help TiKV integrate with customers' data systems, and further extend the applicable scenarios of TiKV.

 ![rawkv-cdc](../media/rawkv-cdc.png)